Jennifer Nedeau Helm

-Previously, she worked in New York where she directed communications strategy for Time Inc's news brands: TIME, FORTUNE, MONEY, CNNMoney and LIFE.
-While at Time Inc., Jennifer worked closely with the editorial and business sides of each publication to drive digital innovation, publicize major news events, run conferences and launch online products.
+Prior to BPI, she worked in New York where she directed digital communications strategy for Time Inc's news brands: TIME, FORTUNE, MONEY, CNNMoney and LIFE.
+While at Time Inc., Jennifer worked closely with the editorial and business sides of each publication to drive digital innovation, publicize news and political coverage and launch online products.
 Additionally, she helped to manage events such as the TIME 100, Fortune Brainstorm Tech, Fortune’s Most Powerful Women Summit and more.

 Prior to Time Inc., she worked with several news and marketing agencies such as Air America Media, New Media Strategies (MXM) and America Abroad Media.
-Previously, she ran her own consulting company, Nedeau Strategies, where she executed high level marketing and communications strategy for non-profits, venture capital firms, artists, media companies and startups.
+Previously, she ran her own consulting company where she executed high level marketing and communications strategy for non-profits, venture capital firms, artists, emerging media companies and startups.

-Jennifer has been interviewed by a number of media outlets about her expertise in communications, publishing and digital advertising.
-If you are interested in interviewing Jennifer, please email her at firstname.lastname@example.org.
+Jennifer has been interviewed about her expertise in media, politics and digital advertising.
+If you are interested in contacting her, please email her at email@example.com.

 Past Speaking Engagements